-The purpose of this section is to support VTS Providers in the specification and selection of the User Interface for VTS systems.
+The purpose of this section is to support VTS Providers in the specification and selection of the User Interface for a VTS system.

 This section should be read in conjunction with IALA Recommendation R0125 ([1]).

 Definitions

 The User Interface is the space where interaction between humans and technology occurs.
 The goal of this interaction is effective operation and control of the machine on the user's end, and feedback from the machine, which aids the VTS User including VTS Operator (VTSO) gaining and maintaining situational awareness and in making operational decisions.